 I laughed in relief and gratefully started eating.
 I tried not to ogle quite so obviously and asked Tatiana a million questions about her life.
 I felt this need to understand the woman sat opposite me, to know her past as much as her present and future.
 She talked happily, and openly of her life and with an enthusiasm that I had forgotten even existed.

-When my questions eventually dried up, she took my hand,
+When my questions eventually dried up, she took my hand,"George are you okay?"

 My hand was still in hers and we laughed together.